min2ha/ukwa-site/content/target/20662/index.en.md

   "subject": "UK General Election 2015"
 }

-# EU Citizens for an Independent Scotland on Facebook

 A Facebook groups for EU Citizens of all nationalities living in Scotland and wish to vote in Scotland's Referendum.